pmonnin/dbpedia-ontologies-mining/README.md

         * *NumberOfSubmissions*: value will be set to number of times the proposal has been submitted
         * *AverageExtensionsRatio*: value will be set to the average extensions ratio of each pair of concepts proposing the relationship
         * *DistanceFromLCA*: value will be set to 1 / (distance from Lowest Common Ancestor)
 * *output*: file where comparison results will be written.
+JSON format is used with a global array containing one JSON object per result.
-CSV format with the following columns:
+    These JSON objects contain the following fields:
-    * *TYPE*: type of the relationship.
+    * *type* (string): type of the relationship.
 Possible values:
         * *CONFIRMED_DIRECT*: direct relationship already existing
         * *PROPOSED_INFERRED_TO_DIRECT*: relationship already existing as inferred, proposed to be changed to direct subsumption
         * *PROPOSED_NEW*: relationship not existing inside DBPedia hierarchies
-    * *BOTTOM*: URI of the bottom object of the proposed subsumption
+    * *bottom* (string): URI of the bottom object of the proposed subsumption
-    * *TOP*: URI of the top object ofo the proposed subsumption
+    * *top* (string): URI of the top object of the proposed subsumption
-    * *VALUE*: value of the proposed subsumption according to the chosen evaluation strategy
+    * *value* (number): value of the proposed subsumption according to the chosen evaluation strategy
 * *comparison-statistics*: file where statistics of comparison results will be written

 ### Comparison results statistics histograms